 The non-site specific is for projects that do not fall into an existing category in the CIP.
-In 2020 - 2022, the \$5.25 million in total is the district's amount set aside for the building of a Community Recreation Center.
-The \$3 million set aside in 2023-2024 is for phase 2 of the Community Recreation Center which includes an indoor pool.
+In 2015, this was the amount the district paid for the turf surface at Julian Middle School.
+In 2018 and 2019, this is a set aside amount for architectural and engineering services for a Community Recreation Center.
+In 2020, the \$5 million set aside is for the district's portion of a community recreation center.

 The plan also calls for the district to put \$200,000 in reserve on a yearly basis based on the available funding in that year.
 Putting this money in reserve it prepares the district for any opportunities that may arise.
-This plan has a hiatus of the property acquisition in 2020 due to the work being done towards a Community Recreation Center.
+This plan has a hiatus of the property acquisition in 2018-2020 due to the work being done towards a Community Recreation Center.
 The district puts money aside for future replacements of artificial turf surfaces.
 The district will now have four surfaces that normally need to be replaced every 10 years.
-The District is responsible for 50% of the cost at Irving, Julian and Brooks and 100% at Ridgeland Common.
 The \$100,000 per year ensures the district will have the funds available when the surfaces are due for replacement.